tyitsctang/itp4716mLab2b/README.md

 # itp4716mLab2b
-This is a testing repository for GSD/2b
+This is a testing repository for class 2B of HDGSD in IVE(TY)